suthardhaval24/weatherApp/README.md

 Simple web application which let's user to add and delete city to weather dashboard.

-Motivation behidn this project is to learn Node.js and Express with MongoDB integration.
+Motivation behind this project is to learn Node.js and Express with MongoDB integration.

-Used OpenweatherMap api to request weather data and manipulated data to show relevant inforamtion.
+Used OpenweatherMap api to request weather data and manipulated data to show relevant information.